 I’m currently part way through a project to ‘make 100 YouTube videos’, the idea being to get comfortable on camera and to eventually become some sort of YouTube influencer guy.
 Or something.

-Most of these videos have involved me screaming into the void, but this one struck a chord (now viewed >3k times).
+Most of these videos have involved me screaming into the void, but this one struck a chord (now viewed almost 4000 times).
 It’s about how I use Alexander Technique style expanded awareness to come across naturally, or authentically, on camera.
-This is something that I believe can be taught very directly online and will be the focus of future course modules.
+I added a 'power up' on social and speaking skills, including camera presence, in the Fundamentals of Alexander Technique course modules.

 Before you watch it, though, let me address one fairly common comment, which goes along the lines of “you’re just not narrowing your eyes, moving more and relaxing your face, what’s the big deal?”